top of page

 The water turbines are fed with raw water from the catchment area which contains abrasive detritus, causing inevitable wear to valves, pipes and the turbines themselves over time.

-ECS units are closed circuit, continually recirculating the same water.
+The Energy Conversion System units are closed circuits, continually recirculating the same water.
 This can be conditioned to maintain its pH and optimum quality.

 The dense media, which is mildly abrasive, is continually separated from the turbine feed water by inexpensive ferrite magnets, within rotating stainless-steel drums.
 Automated control of the primary and secondary drum magnets can virtually eliminate this media from the turbine feed, ensuring ideal operating conditions to give very long intervals between maintenance.

-Properly designed, operational lives could be 50+ years, a notable fact for Finance Directors to consider when costing ECS MW power!
+Properly designed, operational lives could be 50+ years, a notable fact for Finance Directors to consider when costing Energy Conversion System MW power!

-ECS can be built where it's needed.
-In the heart of a city.
+The Energy Conversion System can be built where it's needed - in the heart of a city.

-A major advantage of ECS is the fact they can be built where the power is required, close to cities, industrial complexes etc, unlike wind turbines or conventional hydropower installations which have to be site specific.
+A major advantage of the Energy Conversion System is the fact it can be built where the power is required, close to cities, industrial complexes, etc, unlike wind turbines or conventional hydropower installations which have to be site-specific.

 This gives huge savings in the capital transmission cost of electricity and greatly reduces power losses.

-In certain areas it might be possible to use local hilly contours to gain ECS operational height, because the structures do not need to be vertical.
-This could give capital savings , improve the visual aspects and secure some advantages in gaining planning consents.
+In certain areas it might be possible to use local hilly contours to gain Energy Conversion System operational height, because the structures do not need to be vertical.
+This could give capital savings , improve the visual aspects and secure some advantages in gaining planning consent.

-While electricity generation will be the main application for ECS, it should be remembered that shaft power from the water turbine can also be used for direct mechanical purposes.
+While electricity generation will be the main application for Energy Conversion System, it should be remembered that shaft power from the water turbine can also be used for direct mechanical purposes.

 A recent article in the (UK) Daily Telegraph claims there is already no case for giant nuclear reactors in any country.
-They cannot meet post Chernobyl and Fukushima safety demands at viable cost and precipitous falls in renewable energy costs has already rendered this technology obsolete.
+They cannot meet post-Chernobyl and Fukushima safety demands at viable cost and precipitous falls in renewable energy costs have already rendered this technology obsolete.

-The strike price for Hinkley Point (UK) nuclear power station is £92.50 per MW/hr (2012 prices, inflation indexed) The latest auctions for offshore wind came in at £40 per MW/hr, down from £117 in 2015.
-Because ECS operates 24/7 and can therefore generate up to 75% more annual revenue than an average wind turbine it is a fair bet that these prices can be matched or bettered.
+The strike price for the Hinkley Point (UK) nuclear power station is £92.50 per MW/hr (2012 prices, inflation-indexed) The latest auctions for offshore wind came in at £40 per MW/hr, down from £117 in 2015.
+Because the Energy Conversion system operates 24/7 and can therefore generate up to 70% more annual revenue than an average wind turbine it is a fair bet that these prices can be matched or bettered.

 Nuclear Power Station